vacp2p/rfc/content/docs/rfcs/70/README.md

 - `SHA512` as hash function.
 - `XEd448` for digital signatures.

-Formats for public keys, signatures and public-key encryption MUST be as defined in Section 5.1 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
+Formats for public keys, signatures and public-key encryption MUST follow Section 5.1 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Hash-based identifiers
 Some MLS messages refer to other MLS objects by hash.